lukasz-bromirski/sdnbcamp/README.md

 We invite you however to enlist and attend the bootcamp - if you're network engineer, you may even consider it a must :) If you want to join us, please get in touch with [CSH Hector](https://csh.com.pl/szkolenie/?tid=288) and secure your slot!

-If you're looking for additional resources, peek [here](https://github.com/lukasz-bromirski/sdnbcamp/blob/master/resources.md).
+If you're looking for additional resources, take a look [here](https://github.com/lukasz-bromirski/sdnbcamp/blob/master/resources.md).

 ## Agenda